 Subsection with desired outcome Attainment Rating Audit Evidence Subsection 1.1: Pae ora healthy futures Te Tiriti: Māori flourish and thrive in an environment that enables good health and wellbeing.
 As service providers: We work collaboratively to embrace, support, and encourage a Māori worldview of health and provide high-quality, equitable, and effective services for Māori framed by Te Tiriti o Waitangi.
 FA A Māori health plan is documented for the service.
 This policy acknowledges Te Tiriti o Waitangi as a founding document for New Zealand and the provision of services based on the principles of mana motuhake.
-Residents are involved in providing input into their care planning, their activities, and their dietary needs.
+Three caregivers (wellness partners) interviewed explained how residents are involved in providing input into their care, their activities, and their dietary needs.
 The service currently has residents who identify as Māori.
 Subsection 1.2: Ola manuia of Pacific peoples in Aotearoa The people: Pacific peoples in Aotearoa are entitled to live and enjoy good health and wellbeing.
 Te Tiriti: Pacific peoples acknowledge the mana whenua of Aotearoa as tuakana and commit to supporting them to achieve tino rangatiratanga.
-As service providers: We provide comprehensive and FA The Pacific Way Framework (PWC) is the chosen model for the Pacific health plan; Arvida Ola Manuia plan is in place.
+As service providers: We provide comprehensive and equitable health and disability services underpinned by Pacific worldviews and developed in collaboration with Pacific peoples for improved health outcomes.
+FA The Pacific Way Framework (PWC) is the chosen model for the Pacific health plan; Arvida Ola Manuia plan is in place.
 The aim is to uphold the principles of Pacific people by acknowledging respectful relationships and embracing cultural and spiritual beliefs and providing high quality healthcare.
-There are residents and staff that identify as Pasifika.
-Staff have completed training on the Pacific health plan.
+There were no residents identified as Pasifika in the care centre.
+Staff have received training in cultural safety.